Genuine non-Gaussian entanglement of light and quantum coherence for an atom from noisy multiphoton spin-boson interactions: Closed system dynamics

-Secondly, for both the initial states, the temporal entanglement evolution is completely periodic and has the same time period for similar values of $m$ and $g = g_1 = g_2$.
-The perfect oscillatory dynamics continues for any higher values of $m$ but with modified frequencies, $\tilde{\omega}\rightarrow \tilde{\omega}' = \sqrt{m!} \tilde{\omega}'$ (for a fixed value of $g$), while, for the same values of $p_e$, the amplitude of oscillation or the maximum achievable entanglement remains the same.
-This clearly shows that there is no enhancement in the amount of entanglement possible by simply considering higher-order JC interaction for these two initial cases.
-Nonetheless, the benefit lies in the fact that maximal entanglement can be achieved at a much shorter interaction time (to be precise, an improvement of $t/\sqrt{m!}$) and with greater frequency as the parameter $m$ is increased to higher values.
+Second, for both the initial states, the temporal entanglement evolution is completely periodic and has the same time period for similar values of $m$ and $g = g_1 = g_2$.
+The perfect oscillatory dynamics continues for any higher values of $m$with the oscillation frequencies scaled by a factor of $\sqrt{m!}$, while, for the same values of $p_e$, the amplitude of oscillation or the maximum achievable entanglement remains the same.
+This clearly shows that there is no enhancement in the amount of entanglement possible by simply considering a higher-order JC interaction for these two initial cases.
+Nonetheless, the benefit lies in the fact that maximal entanglement can be achieved at a much shorter interaction time (to be precise, an improvement of $t/\sqrt{m!}$) and with greater frequency as the parameter $m$ increases to higher values.
 This attribute becomes significantly advantageous when accounting for the unavoidable dissipative interaction between the system and its environment, which tends to asymptotically diminish entanglement.
-Similarly, for fixed $m$, the frequency of oscillations scales as $\tilde{g} \rightarrow \tilde{g}' = \tilde{g}\, t$ and once again, if $p_e$ remains the same, the extent of the entanglement is the same.
+Similarly, for fixed $m$, the frequency of oscillations increases with increase in $\tilde{g} = \sqrt{g_1^2+g_2^2}$ and once again, if $p_e$ remains the same, the extent of the entanglement is the same.
 Therefore, similar reasoning holds even for going from a weak to a strong coupling regime.
+Interestingly, whenever $\mathcal{L}$ becomes zero, the global state returns to its initial separable state $\ket{e,\, 0,\, 0}$.